The 15th Annual Glacier Classic

-We have four sites reserved at Johnson’s for the event.
-Each site should hold 6-8 campers.
-We would like to accommodate all who wish to attend, so please register as soon as possible to ensure we have a spot for you.
-Feel free to bring anyone interested- just let us know so we can get them on the roster.
-Alternatively, you are certainly free to get your own campsite (or stay elsewhere) but still join us for the activities and socializing.
+We would like to accommodate all who wish to attend, so please register early to ensure we have an adequate number of campsites.
+You are certainly free to get your own campsite (or stay elsewhere) but still join us for the activities and socializing.

-Friday- We currently have one trip offering for those wishing to arrive early.
-Most folks will likely head up to St. Mary and arrive sometime Friday afternoon or evening.
-Eat, drink, be social.
-Bring your own food and drink.
-Around 8:00 we will have the Saturday trip leaders announce their plans for the following day.
+Friday- We will have at least two trips today for those wanting a longer weekend.
+The rest of the participants will likely head up to St. Mary and arrive sometime Friday afternoon or evening.
+Bring your own food and drink for dinner this evening.
+Around 8:00pm we will have the Saturday trip leaders announce their plans for the following day.

 Saturday- Climbs and hikes during the day.
-In the evening we’ll gather in camp for a (not to be missed) Hanou Burrito dinner! (bring your own drinks)
+In the evening we’ll gather in camp for the infamous Hanou Burrito dinner! (bring your own drinks)

 Sunday- More hikes and climbs for those interested, or head home whenever you desire.

 Trips (preliminary- more to come):